djay24/2-13-practice/README.md

 # 2-13-practice
-class project, trying to mimic sample website made by TA. have not finished due to working on class final project.
+Class project, trying to mimic sample website made by TA.
+I have not finished due to working on class final project.